Discover more from Topdown Charts

 To be honest I’m that self-effacing that I would say you probably shouldn’t!
 I’m half joking- but also half-not, of course, you never want to fully rely on one person/source/indicator.

 But to get to the point: I don’t have a model portfolio, but I have the next best thing to it, which is an inventory of ideas where an explicit view has been put forward.
+I also have the tactical asset allocation guide in the Monthly Asset Allocation Review (see below for performance stats on that).

 I am careful to call it the “ideas inventory“, because you can’t really call it a model portfolio - that would require a layer of portfolio construction (e.g. how the ideas fit together, correlations, certain constraints, benchmark, etc) and ongoing risk management within the constraints of the portfolio objectives and stakeholders and so on and so forth.